x-stream/xstream/xstream-distribution/README.txt

 2) If the structure of the navigation requires a change (necessary if adding a new page), update ./src/content/website.xml.

-3) Run the site builder from the parent XStream directory using Ant:

-   % ant website

-   The new site will be deployed in ./build/website.

-4) To deploy the site, commit your changes to CVS.
-The continuous integration system will build the site and deploy it onto xstream.codehaus.org

 EDITING THE LOOK AND FEEL OF THE SITE

 1) Edit the file ./src/templates/skin.html.
 This is a FreeMarker template that is applied to each page using SiteMesh.

    Supporting resources that are relevant to the look and feel (such as images or CSS) can be placed in this directory.

 DESIGN PRINCIPLES